tiuphun/ISD.ICT.20232-20210692.NguyenTieuPhuong/Requirement Analysis/Use Case Outlines/Use case diagram/Use case diagram/PlaceOrder_Outline.md

 8. The customer chooses the delivery method.
 9. The customer pays for the order.
 10. The system processes the order and notifies the customer of the order status.
-11. The cart is emptied upon a successful order.

 ## 3. Alternative Flows
 | No. | Location | Condition | Action | Resume Location |